jjarzynski/goods/README.md

 # Learning about Software Architecture

-Ongoing interest in the topic lead to my promotion to software architect role in 2021.
+Ongoing interest in the topic lead to my promotion to a software architect role in 2021.
 This repository is my take on top recommendations for anyone inclined to take responsibility for architectural decisions.
 I expect it to remain a work-in-progress indefinitely.

 ## Books